 All candidates for admission must take an entrance examination designed to demonstrate their ability to undertake college-level work.
-This requirement may be met in any one of the following ways: (1) by taking an examination administered by the Academy, (2) by taking the College Entrance Examination Board's Scholastic Aptitude Test (SAT), or (3) by taking the American College Test (ACT).
+Three ways of meeting this requirement are available: (1) by taking an examination administered by the Academy, (2) by taking the College Entrance Examination Board's Scholastic Aptitude Test (SAT) and (3) by taking the American College Test (ACT).

-Entrance examinations are held at the Academy at 9:00 a.m. on the first Saturday of each month January through May.
+Entrance examinations are held at the Academy at 9 a.m. on the first Saturday of each month January through May.
 Special examinations will also be given in other cities.

-No previous application is necessary to take the Academy entrance examination.
+No previous application is necessary to take the academy entrance examination.
 All that is necessary is to appear at the place, date and time of examination.
-Application blanks and other necessary forms will be forwarded to the applicant when it has been determined that he has successfully passed the entrance examination or submitted qualifying ACT or SAT scores.
+Application blanks and other necessary forms will be forwarded to the applicant when it has been determined that he has successfully passed the entrance examination.

-The College Board tests are held nationwide, including 56 places in California.
-The test dates for 1965-66 are 6 November 1965 (California only), 4 December 1965, 8 January 1966, 5 March 1966, 7 May 1966, and 9 July 1966.
+The college board tests are held nationwide, including 56 places in California.
+The test dates for 1962-63 are 1 December 1962, 12 January, 2 March, and 18 May 1963.
 The deadline for registration is three weeks before each testing date.
-It is recommended that out-of-state applicants for admission arrange to take the College Board SAT not later than March.
-Information regarding these tests may be obtained from school counselors or by writing to College Entrance Examination Board, P. O. Box 27896, Los Angeles 27, California, P. O. Box 592, Princeton, New Jersey, or Box 1025, Berkeley, California 94701.
+It is recommended that out-of-state applicants for admission arrange to take the college board SAT not later than March.
+Information regarding these tests may be obtained from school counselors or by writing to College Entrance Examination Board, P.O.
+Box 27896, Los Angeles 27, California, or P.O.
+Box 592, Princeton, New Jersey.

-The American College Tests are also held nationwide on November 13, 1965, February 19 and April 23, 1966.
+The American College Tests are also held nationwide.
+The examination schedule is not known at the time of the printing of this catalog.
 Information for test dates and locations may be obtained by writing to Science Research Associates, 57 W. Grand Avenue, Chicago 10, Illinois.